web-auth/doc/the-webauthn-server/the-symfony-way/authenticate-your-users.md

 ;
 ```

-### Relaying Party ID
+### Relying Party ID

-As mentioned earlier, it is preferable to indicate the Relaying Party ID.
+As mentioned earlier, it is preferable to indicate the Relying Party ID.
 By default it is set to `null` i.e. the current domain is used.

 {% code title="app/config/webauthn.yaml" %}
 ```yaml